klumw/copper-examples/copper-influxdb/README.md

 Viewing Charts with Chronograf
 ------------------------------
-Chronograf GUI is available at http://localhost:8888.
+Chronograf GUI is available at http://localhost:8888 (use Chrome Browser on Linux).
 In Chronograf GUI go to Configuration and make sure that you have a valid connection to influxdb.
 Next you can create new charts by clicking on the Dashboard menu.
 Click create new Dashboard and and the ***Add Data***.